Munnikumari92/IT-HELPDESK-TICKET-ANALYSIS-DASHBOARD/README.md

 The client would also like to know the Age of the Agents from the Agents' DOB to 31/12/2020.

 # Data Gathering / Requirement:
-The Dataset used for this project was presented by FP20 Challenges and Diversity and Inclusion dataset:
+The Dataset used for this project was presented by FP20 Challenges and Diversity

-# Dataset:

-IT Tickets and Agents Table

 # Data Preparation:
 Completed the Data transformation in Power Query and the dataset was loaded into Microsoft Power BI Desktop for modeling.

 IT Tickets and Agents dataset is given table named:

-IT Tickets which has 97499 rows and 10 Column of observation.
+## IT Tickets which has 97499 rows and 10 Column of observation.
 IT Agents which has 50 rows and 8 Column of observation.

 # Data Modelling: